abajwa-hw/single-view-demo/LAB-STEPS.md

   service ranger-admin start
   ```

-  - Install maven from epel
+  - (Optional) Install maven from epel.
+This is only needed if you will not be using the vanilla storm jar (i.e. if you will be recompiling the storm jar)

   ```
 	curl -o /etc/yum.repos.d/epel-apache-maven.repo https://repos.fedorapeople.org/repos/dchen/apache-maven/epel-apache-maven.repo